 Kidney disease often has no symptoms, and it can go undetected until very advanced.
 A simple blood or urine test can tell you if you have kidney disease.
 Remember, it’s important to get tested because early detection and treatment can slow or prevent the progression of kidney disease.

-Attend one of the National Kidney Foundation Serving Maryland and Delaware’s KEY or KHRA Healthy program screenings and learn more about your kidney health!
+Attend one of the National Kidney Foundation Serving Maryland and Delaware’s Keep Healthy screenings and learn more about your kidney health!

 Interested in having the National Kidney Foundation Serving Maryland and Delaware participate at your event?